 Any type of masking tape or stronger tape

 Once you have the items above, grab the base of your FightCamp heavy bag or another bag, and let’s start to fill.

-How Do I Fill My Freestanding Heavy Bag Base?
+How Do I Fill My Free Standing Punching Bag with Sand?

-Follow along with FightCamp trainers Flo Master and Aaron Swenson as they show you how to fill your heavy freestanding punching bag base, and give you all of the tips and tricks to make this easy!
+Follow along with FightCamp Trainers Flo Master and Aaron Swenson as they show you how to fill punching bag base with sand and give you all of the tips and tricks to make this easy!

 First, take a towel and put it under the base of your bag in case you happen to spill some sand

 Attach the funnel to the opening of the bag’s base using tape